 Every record or data that the network produces is essentially stored inside a block and every time a record is created, there is a new block to contain it.
 In other words, you can also think of it as a container for holding the blockchain data.

-Oftentimes, people have a hard time understanding this.
-But now that you are clear about “blocks”, it would be fairly easy to explain this.
+Many times, people have a hard time understanding this.
+But now that you are clear about “blocks,” it would be reasonably easy to explain this.

-Every block that is produced on the network is linked to its predecessor, thus forming a chain of blocks where all “containers” are linked together.
-Moreover, the blockchain as a whole consists of several rules that define the type of data that can be stored within its blocks.
+Every block produced on the network is linked to its predecessor, thus forming a chain of blocks where all “containers” are linked together.
+Moreover, the blockchain consists of several rules that define the type of data that can be stored within its blocks.

 3. Genesis Block